Definitions of words and language used in modern dental conversations

 A cord that helps dentists pull the gum back to properly evaluate teeth for much dental work; digital scanning lessens the time you need to use them

 During the preparation for crown and bridge procedures, dentists need to be able to get a clear working view of the tooth (or teeth) they’ll be preparing for work.
-Knowing what’s going on below the gumline is important, as many of our margins will end here, and x-rays can tell us some things, but not everything.
+Knowing what’s going on below the gumline is important, as many of our margins will end here, and X-rays can tell us some things, but not everything.
 So we need to displace gum tissue (the gingiva) before an impression or scanning.
 Enter the gingival retraction cord.

 Gingival retraction cords are thin, flosslike “cords” that are wrapped around a tooth to “pull back” the gingiva and give dentists a clear view (and impression) of margins.
 These cords are often made of braided cotton of polyester fibers, and look like a flossing device (or string) connected to a stick.
 And while some impression materials like silicon create a gingival gap large enough to make the retraction cord pointless, with digital intraoral scanning, some displacement is still necessary to get a full view of the tooth and gum.

 The good thing is, gingival retraction cords are safe.
 A good dentist will evaluate a patient’s dental health before using this device to reduce the potential for swelling and bleeding, and will also take care to quickly remove the cord to minimize gum irritation.
 With the advent of digital intraoral scanning, we’re able to spend less time retracting the gums than with traditional impressions, further reducing the sometimes-irritating side effects.
 We suggest the double cord retraction technique.

 Layered Zirconia vs. Monolithic Zirconia